-On October 25, 2021, the Northern District will adopt the NextGen CM/ECF system.
-Registered e-filers must take steps now in order to continue to file electronically in the Northern District after that date.
+On October 25, 2021, the Northern District of California adopted the NextGen CM/ECF system.
+Registered e-filers must take steps in order to continue to file electronically in the Northern District after that date.

-Prior to the court’s adoption of NextGen, attorneys and pro se e-filers have been required to maintain a separate CM/ECF account for each court in which the attorney or party is a registered e-filer, in addition to a PACER account.
-NextGen CM/ECF will simplify that process by combining CM/ECF and PACER accounts into a single “Central Sign-On” account.
-E-filers will no longer need a separate CM/ECF account for each NextGen court.
+Prior to the court’s adoption of NextGen, attorneys and pro se e-filers were required to maintain a separate CM/ECF account for each court in which the attorney or party was a registered e-filer, in addition to a PACER account.
+NextGen CM/ECF simplifies that process by combining CM/ECF and PACER accounts into a single “Central Sign-On” account.
+E-filers no longer need a separate CM/ECF account for each NextGen court.
 The Central Sign-On account will permit e-filers to view documents through PACER, as well as electronically file documents in each NextGen court (district, bankruptcy, and appellate) where the attorney or party is a registered e-filer.

 Attorneys and pro se parties who are already registered e-filers must follow the instructions below.
 Pro se parties who file manually only are not required to take any action.

 Two steps are required to prepare for NextGen: Step 1 (before the go-live date) and Step 2 (on or after the go-live date).
 Detailed instructions are on this page.
 Click here for a Quick Setup Guide (PDF).

 Step 1 – Before the NextGen Go-Live Date

 Did you obtain your individual PACER account before August 11, 2014?

 If you obtained your individual PACER account before August 11, 2014, the account must be upgraded before the NextGen go-live date.
 Go to https://www.pacer.gov and click on “Manage My Account”.
 If your account type is Legacy, click Upgrade and follow the required steps.
 After the NextGen go-live date you must follow step 2 below.